thebige401/Eli_Willie_CYBR250_Final_Project/README.md

 cd forensickit
 ```

-Or just download `forensic_collector.py` as a standalone file if you do not need the full repo.
+Or just download `forensic_collector.py` as a standalone file if you don't need the full repo.

 ### 2 — Install the optional dependency